timmcginley/41936/Roles/Student.md

 Students often forget that there is an equal weighting between integration, project, and subject requirements
 ```

+## Your progress through the course
+The course progresses in 4 stages.
+* Stage A: Analysis - A deep dive process to looking at the existing building, exisitng proposed solutions, and modeling your own proposed building.
+* Stage B: Options - The stage to start setting up the softwares needed, centralising your model, developing options, and obtaining preliminary feedback.
+* Stage C: Client - The stage to start developing and satisfyinf project and client requirements.
+It is expected that at this stage, it is still unfinished.
+* Stage D: Details (in June) - The stage to start detailing, finalizing your project requirements, ensuring integration and collaboration is possible, and presenting your awesome solutions.

 ## Where to find everything
 * Learn Course Content: any files that need to be uploaded will be on Learn.
 That includes Lectures, Literature, and software instalation guides.
 * Github Course Website: All information on the project, subject and assignment requirements can be found here.
 Use it as your single source of truth.